Gage County exhausts options, must pay $28 million to Beatrice Six

 The decision means the county will have to pay the six people wrongfully convicted for a 1985 murder, even if the county proceeds with its last-ditch appeal.
 The six collectively spent more than 70 years in prison before DNA testing identified another person as the killer.

-County Board Chairman Myron Dorn said Tuesday that board members realize their nine-year legal battle is essentially over.
+County Board Chairman Myron Dorn said Tuesday that board members realize that their nine-year legal battle is essentially over.
 The chances of the Supreme Court taking the case are extremely slim.

 “Right now I don’t have a good answer on where that leaves us,” he said.
 “We know there aren’t a lot of options available (for paying the judgment), and there aren’t options for immediately getting that kind of money.”

-The judgment now exceeds $30 million with attorneys fees and interests.
-That's more than three times Gage County's $8.9 million budget for this year.
+The judgment now exceeds $30 million with attorneys fees and interest.
+That’s more than three times Gage County’s $8.9 million budget for this year.

 “That’s a huge financial impact for a county of our size,” Dorn said.

-Jeff Patterson, a Lincoln attorney who represents four of the six plaintiffs, said his clients to understand that Gage County likely will not be able to pay the judgment right away.
+Jeff Patterson, a Lincoln attorney who represents four of the six plaintiffs, said his clients understand that Gage County most likely will not be able to pay the judgment right away.

 “Obviously they don’t have $30 million sitting around in a coffee can,” he said.

 But Patterson said he was pleased to see county officials turning their attention to paying the debt.
-He said the plaintiffs were willing to be reasonable about the payments, noting that raising the county property tax levy to the constitutional maximum would only produce about $3 million annually.
+He said the plaintiffs were willing to be reasonable about the payments, noting that raising the county property tax levy to the constitutional maximum would produce only about $3 million annually.

 “We’re just happy that things are moving forward,” he said.

-Gage County board members last week took some first steps toward paying the judgment.
+Gage County Board members last week took some first steps toward paying the judgment.

 Those included hiring a group to review the county’s financial situation and hiring bond attorneys to advise the county about options for raising funds through bonds.
 Previous steps included consulting with bankruptcy attorneys and insurance lawyers.